Can Mindfulness Therapy Offer Relief For Depressed Cancer Patients?

 One large systemic review presented research exploring the benefits of mindfulness for several aspects of cancer treatment.
 It included multiple noteworthy studies and clinical trial details, including the following.

-• In a randomized controlled pilot trial of women with breast cancer receiving breast cancer treatment, breast cancer patients who used mindfulness-based stress reduction experienced improvements in depression and had better coping strategies than breast cancer patients that didn’t.
+- In a randomized controlled pilot trial of women with breast cancer receiving breast cancer treatment, breast cancer patients who used mindfulness-based stress reduction experienced improvements in depression and had better coping strategies than breast cancer patients who didn’t.

 In the study above, researchers examined the effectiveness of online mindfulness-based therapy for cancer patients.
 The research aimed to examine the levels of participation in online therapy based on client characteristics and their connection with treatment outcomes for clients with cancer.